-The Family Nurse Practitioner curriculum provides a balance of theoretical and practical coursework that further develops the critical thinking and analytical skills needed in today’s competitive and evolving healthcare environments.
-Students are challenged through didactic coursework and collaborative interaction with faculty and fellow students to identify, develop, and enhance their understanding in traditional and cutting-edge nursing graduate courses relating to the challenges of managing in healthcare environments.
-Family Nurse Practitioner students are able to tailor learning to their long-term professional objectives and interests through selection of topics in course papers and projects while taking their core and specialty courses.
-The clinical practicum course provides a unique opportunity to apply population-focused primary care.
-The capstone course specifically designed for the Family Nurse Practitioner students provides graduating students an intensive experience in critical analysis, designed to broaden perspectives and provide an opportunity for the integration of knowledge gained throughout the curriculum.
+The MSN curriculum provides a balance of theoretical and practical coursework that further develops the critical thinking and analytical skills needed in today’s competitive and evolving healthcare environments.
+Students are challenged through didactic coursework and collaborative interaction with faculty and fellow students to identify, develop, and enhance their understanding in traditional and cutting-edge nursing graduate courses relating to the challenges of care delivery in healthcare environments.
+MSN students are able to tailor learning to their long-term professional objectives and interests through selection of topics in course papers and projects while taking their core and specialty courses.
+The clinical practicum courses provide a unique opportunity to apply population-focused primary care.
+The capstone course specifically designed for the MSN students provides graduating students an intensive experience in critical analysis, designed to broaden perspectives and provide an opportunity for the integration of knowledge gained throughout the curriculum.

-The curriculum for all tracks to the Family Nurse Practitioner program, including BSN-MSN, Accelerated RN-MSN, and RN-BSN-MSN is included below.
-Regardless of track, all Family Nurse Practitioner students must complete the same MSN core courses and the Family Nurse Practitioner specialty courses.
+Curriculum tracks for the Family Nurse Practitioner program includes BSN-MSN and Accelerated RN-MSN.
+Regardless of track, all Family Nurse Practitioner students must complete the same MSN core courses and the Family Nurse Practitioner specialty courses and practica.

-Before being admitted to the Family Nurse Practitioner program, student applicants are required to identify potential clinical sites and preceptors in order to meet their practicum requirements.
+Before being admitted to the MSN program, student applicants are required to identify potential practicum sites and preceptors in order to meet their practicum requirements.
 If a student wishes to complete clinical hours in a state other than where he/she resides and has a license, then the student must either get an RN license in the state for clinical rotations or provide an exemption provided by the State Board of Nursing.

-Whenever necessary, the Family Nurse Practitioner Program Director or the Clinical Coordinator at the Nashville Learning Site will initiate and facilitate a new clinical affiliation agreement with organizations of student’s choice that meet all requirements limited to those in the U.S. and in states in which the institution may do so.
+Whenever necessary, the Nursing Online Administrative Coordinator will initiate and facilitate a new clinical affiliation agreement with organizations of student’s choice that meet requirements for practicum experiences.
+These are limited to practice sites in the U.S. and in states in which the institution is authorized to provide practicum experiences.
 Tennessee is a member of the NC-SARA and South College is a member institution.
 There are also other states that are not NC-SARA members in which South College may allow completion of the clinical practicum hours due to rules of these states.

-The program culminates with a Family Nurse Practitioner practicum and a scholarly capstone project which are designed to broaden students’ perspectives and provide an opportunity for the integration of knowledge gained throughout the curriculum.
+The program culminates with a MSN practicum and a scholarly capstone project which are designed to broaden students’ perspectives and provide an opportunity for the integration of knowledge gained throughout the curriculum.

 The nursing faculty at South College work to develop the FNP students to assume their future role as a Family Nurse Practitioner, which includes preventative healthcare, as well as the assessment, diagnosis, and treatment of acute and chronic illness and preventative health care for individuals and families.
 We aim to prepare our FNP students to demonstrate a commitment to family–centered care and understand of the relevance of the family’s identified community in the delivery of care.